Why do proteins move in electrophoresis?

 The rate of migration will depend on the strength of their net surface charges: The protein that carries more +ve charges will move towards the cathode at a faster rate.
 On the contrary, the protein that carries more -ve charges will move towards the anode at a faster rate.
 In this regard, proteins can be separated based on their electric charges.

-READ ALSO: What is meant by whitelisting?
+READ ALSO: What is the most affectionate hypoallergenic dog?

 How do charges on proteins affect the direction of protein migration?